DISKOM Percutaneous Discectomy System - Surgical Procedure

 • Spine - thoracic, lumbar area

-• Minimally invasive percutaneous access;
+• Minimally invasive percutaneous access for faster recovery;

 • No thermal damage to nerve roots and surrounding tissues;